 The Institute’s Younger Members group aims to showcase the work of the brightest and best under-35s working in local industry and academia.
-We cover industry career advice and networking and support professional development through our events and lecturing opportunities.
-We provide a way to deliver research impact for PhD and early career researchers from local universities to a wider public audience.
-We also aim to raise the profile of careers in local industries as a rewarding career options for school and university students, and to help retain graduate talent in the North East.
+We provide industry career advice, networking opportunities and support the professional development of our members through events and lectures.
+Our Younger Members are encouraged to deliver presentations to the group and the wider Institute, providing pathways to generate impact for PhD and early career researchers from local universities by presenting their work to a wider public audience.
+We also aim to raise the profile of careers in local industries as rewarding career options for school and university students, as well as raising the aspirations of our local young people and retaining graduate talent in the North East.
 The group is open to all members of the Institute under 35, though everyone is welcome to attend events.
-Over the year the group aims to organise:
+Over the year the group organises and hosts:

 - Fieldtrips throughout the year,

 - The regional heat of the Young Persons Lecture Competition (in cooperation with IOM3)

 - Social events and networking opportunities including the Institutes’ annual dinner involving members of the Institute and the Newcastle University Mining School alumni,

 The committee helps to organise the group’s events throughout the year and is always looking for enthusiastic new members.
 If you would like to be involved further, please contact the Chair of the Younger Members Group, Andrew Dobrzanski, at: firstname.lastname@example.org

 There are various ways you can become involved in with the group and we welcome anyone who wishes to volunteer to help out.
 If you’d like to become a member please fill out the Institute membership form and tick the Younger Members box.
 We will keep you informed via our mailing lists, as well as via our Facebook and Twitter accounts.